 Any proposed improvement which may alter the natural groundwater gradient to a District canal, including but not limited to excavations or water impoundments, shall submit a seepage analysis demonstrating that the proposed improvement will not adversely impact the stability of the adjoining canal bank.

+SJID will require a bond for any proposed use of the District’s right-of-way to provide assurance that the District’s lands are properly restored at the completion of the proposed project.

 Landowners enrolled in BMP programs for water control with FDACS, USDA-NRCS, or IRCL are encouraged to submit their plans as part of the supporting documentation to a permit application.
 On a case by case basis and at the discretion of the Board, the District may accept supporting documents prepared for adopted BMP’s or Conservation Plans in lieu of permit submittal requirements.

-Insufficient or unclear drawings shall result in the return of an application without action by the District.
+Insufficient or unclear drawings, at the sole discretion of the District Engineer, shall result in the return of an application without action by the District.
 Inadequate resubmittals which do not fully address the District’s request for information may also be returned without action by the District.

 Financial Responsibility

-Financial responsibility for all connections and or a proposed improvement is the responsibility of the District landowner as the applicant requesting such actions.
+Financial responsibility for all connections and or a proposed improvements is the responsibility of the District landowner as the applicant requesting such actions.

 Installation and Maintenance Responsibility